zevbaker/Byte-me/For-Loop/Readme.md

 1 + 5 + 9 + 13 + 17 + 21 + 25 + 29 + 33 + 37 = 190

 50. Write a program in C to convert a decimal number into octal without using an array.
-Go to the editor Test Data :
+Test Data :
 Enter a number to convert : 79
 Expected Output :
 The Octal of 79 is 117.

 51. Write a program in C to convert an octal number to a decimal without using an array.
-Go to the editor Test Data :
+Test Data :
 Input an octal number (using digit 0 - 7) :745
 Expected Output :